-Depending on your body weight, you need between 800 and 1,000 mg of methionine daily for normal health.
+Depending on your body weight, you need 800-1,000 mg of methionine daily for normal health.
 Deficiency is unlikely because enough methionine is generally available from the diet.

 Meat, fish, dairy products, and other high-protein foods are good sources of methionine.

 A proper therapeutic dosage of methionine has not been determined.
 One study relating to urinary tract infections used a dosage of 500 mg 3 times daily.
 A study enrolling people with HIV used a dose of 800 mg 3 times daily.

 Because it seems to discourage bacteria from sticking to the wall of the bladder, methionine has been suggested as a treatment for recurrent bladder infections .
 2 However, the evidence that it works is limited to one small trial without a placebo control.
 (For information on why placebo-controlled trials are essential to prove a treatment effective, see Why Does This Database Depend on Double-Blind Studies? )

 One study on rats suggests that methionine might protect the liver against the damaging effects of acetaminophen poisoning.
 3 On this slim basis, methionine has been proposed as a general liver protectant .
 However, in this particular study, the action of methionine was more to fight acetaminophen specifically than to protect the liver in general.

 Methionine is thought to be generally safe.
 However, the maximum safe dosages for young children, pregnant or nursing women, or those with serious liver or kidney disease have not been established.